fluxcd/flux2/rfcs/000X-flux-bootstrap-oci/README.md

    a Flux Kustomization object that reconciles the OCI artifact contents.
 6. Applies the image pull secret, OCIRepository and Flux Kustomization to the cluster.

+Note that the creation of the image pull secret is skipped when [Kubernetes Workload Identity](#story-2) is used for authentication to the container registry.

 Artifacts pushed to the registry:
 - `<registry-url>/<flux-manifests>:<checksum>` (immutable artifact)
 - `<registry-url>/<flux-manifests>:<tag>` (tag pointing to the immutable artifact)